kougianos/java-exercises/README.md

 * MongoDB cluster hosted on MongoDB Atlas (See more at https://cloud.mongodb.com/)
 * MySQL database hosted on GearHost (See more at https://www.gearhost.com/)

-The sensitive information (hostnames and credentials) have been kept private for obvious reasons.
+The sensitive information (hostnames and credentials) have been kept private using `.gitignore` for obvious reasons.